Spain: Oil poisoning survivors threaten suicide at El Prado protest | DW | 19.10.2021

 Survivors of a mass canola oil poisoning which took place decades ago said that they had occupied Madrid's El Prado museum and would commit suicide within hours if the government did not respond to their demands.

+However, online news site El Diario said that shortly after protesters arrived, police removed them from the scene.

-"Six hours after the start of our presence here, we will start ingesting the pills," the protesters said on the Twitter account belonging to Seguimos Viviendo, an association for victims of a case that caused thousands of fatalities in 1981.
-The group name means "we live on" in English.
+"Six hours after the start of our presence here, we will start ingesting the pills," the protesters said around 11am local time (9am UTC) on the Twitter account belonging to Seguimos Viviendo, an association for victims of a case that caused thousands of fatalities in 1981.

 The statement added the the Prado is "a global emblem of pride and visibility, and we also want global visibility."